I’m Not An Athlete, Should I Consider Supplements?

 Check the ingredients list of supplements.
 Many are made up of more than one ingredient, and there are certain levels and ratios that are shown to be of benefit (for example, BCAAs are the ratio 2:1:1 of leucine to isoleucine to valine, and ZMA of Zinc to Magnesium and B6).

 Look for supplements that have a high bioavailability.
 Simply put, it is not just what you eat or ingest in terms of food and supplements but what you can absorb and your body can use.
 Some poor quality supplements might use inferior ingredients to look like they “fit the bill” but the real question is, can your body absorb these ingredients to achieve your ultimate goal?
-Rest assured that all of the supplements that are on the Global Nutrition Australia website are backed by science and our ingredients and brands are superior quality.

 One confusing area is “proprietary blend”.
 This can be difficult to determine how much of an active ingredient of interest is part of the proprietary blend, especially since there are usually a number of other listed elements in the described “matrix”.